Swing (United Kingdom): Analysis of relative party strengths

 As swing analysis can be applied to the results of any two parties relative to each other, it is possible to assess parties' relative strengths, as seen in analysis of the 2010 United Kingdom general election:

 Measurements

 Butler swings of more than 10 points are very rare.
-Taking UK politics after 1945 exclusively (as that election occurred ten years after its predecessor, and in a completely different political climate), only the 1997 general election had a national swing of more than 10 points (−10.23 points).
+Taking UK politics after 1945 exclusively (as that election occurred ten years after its predecessor, and in a completely different political climate), only the 1997 and 2024 general elections had a national swing of more than 10 points (−10.23 and –10.8 points, respectively).
 The table below shows the national swing across Great Britain, and the number of individual constituencies out of more than 600 which had a swing of more than 10 points.

 Conventional swing is much more volatile, and many more constituencies have large conventional swings.
 In addition, the conventional swing in a constituency where the top two candidates are not Conservative and Labour cannot be meaningfully compared with the national or regional swing.